- Garden / Landscaping / Patio — 248

 Yet another benefit of Venetian blinds is how easy it is to measure for them.
 With the help of a tape measure and something to write with and on, you’ll be away!

-Start by clearly drawing and labelling the window you’re measuring on your piece of paper (or, if you’re tech-savvy, on your iPad).
+Start by clearly drawing and labeling the window you’re measuring on your piece of paper (or, if you’re tech-savvy, on your iPad).
 Then, measure the inside of the window frame with your tape measure, remembering to measure the distance both vertically and horizontally.
 Repeat this measurement at least twice, or even better, get a second pair of eyes in to help in order to ensure that you’ve recorded the exact figures.

 The method given above stands if you’re looking to “inside-mount” your Venetian blinds (i.e. to fit them into your window recess so that the skirting boards remain exposed).
 If, on the other hand, you’re looking to “outside-mount” your blinds (so that they cover the skirting boards/architrave/windowsill), then simply repeat the horizontal-vertical measurements, but according to where you want the blind to end, not according to the bounds of the inner recess.
 It really is that easy!